 3.1 Results

-Taxonomic composition
+Species composition

-Tab.
-I presents the composition of the fish population of Sologo lake.
-The inventory of the ichthyological fauna gave 17 species divided into 5 families belonging to 4 orders.
+offish species composition and diversity assemblages in Sologo lake were present (Tab.
+I).
+This present study inventory of the ichthyological faunas are 17 species divided into 5 families belonging to 4 orders.
 The most important order is that of the Perciformes with 11 species, or 64.70% of the total number of species inventoried.
 This order is followed by Siluriformes with 4 species, or 23.54%.
 The Cypriniformes and Characiformes, with 1 species each, or 5.88%, are the least represented orders.

 In terms of family, the Cichlidae family is the most diverse with 11 species representing 64.70% of this population.
 It is followed by the families of the Claroteidae and Clariidae, each with 2 species, or 11.77%.
 The families Cyprinidae and Alestidae with 1 species or 5.88% each, are the least abundant.